Esporão Assobio, Douro 2021 is no longer available

 Herdade do Esporão

-The boundaries of Herdade do Esporão, in the Alentejo region of Portugal, were established in the thirteenth century, and since then it has become increasingly famous for its wine and olive oil production.
+The boundaries of Herdade do Esporão, in the Alentejo region of Portugal, were established in the 13th century, and since then it has become increasingly famous for its wine and olive oil production.
+In 2020 Esporão was ranked 13th in The World's Most Admired Wine Brands by Drinks International Magazine.
+Deservedly so in our view.

 Herdade do Esporão’s vineyard nursery houses an astonishing 194 grape varieties, most of which are indigenous Portuguese varieties, and 37 of which are in current production and have been selected because they best represent the Alentejo region.
 They work closely with educational and research institutions to catalogue and assess the rich heritage of Portugal's own grapes in order to preserve them for future generations.
 They are grown on schist-clay and granite soils derived from eruptive rock, and the vineyards’ location means they also benefit from many hours of sunshine each day.